-If you or a loved one has suffered a drowning accident, a Chicago drowning accident lawyer from our personal injury law firm, is ready to provide the legal representation you need to seek compensation for your injuries.
+If you or a loved one has suffered a drowning accident, a Chicago drowning accident lawyer from our personal injury law firm is ready to provide the legal representation you need to seek compensation for your injuries.
+Call our law firm for a free case consultation.

 What Is Drowning?

-According to the Centers for Disease Control (CDC), drowning occurs when respiratory impairment results from immersion in liquid, preventing breathing.
+According to the Centers for Disease Control and Prevention (CDC), drowning occurs when respiratory impairment results from immersion in liquid, preventing breathing.
 It is NOT always fatal and requires prompt medical attention.

 What Causes Drowning Accidents?

-The risk of drowning can increase for a number of reasons, like lack of supervision, drinking alcohol or using drugs, not having flotation devices, hidden medical conditions, or defective pool equipment.
+The risk of drowning can increase for a number of reasons, like lack of supervision, drinking alcohol or using drugs, not having flotation devices, underlying medical conditions, or defective pool equipment.
+Your attorney will determine exactly how the incident occurred when building a case for compensation or accountability.

-Who Is Responsible for Drowning in a Swimming Pool Accident?
+Who Is Responsible for a Drowning in a Swimming Pool Accident?

-Most swimming pool accidents and swimming pool injuries occur because of negligence on the part of a person or entity.
-Responsible parties can include:
+Most swimming pool accidents occur because of negligence on the part of a person or entity.
+Responsible parties may include:

 - Pool owners, such as the City of Chicago, gyms, water parks, or landlords, who must ensure pool safety and provide proper warning signs to prevent accidents

-- Pool management who are hired to maintain most swimming pools in apartment buildings
+- Pool management, who are hired to maintain swimming pools in apartment buildings and on private property

 What If Drowning Injury Victims Signed a Waiver to Use the Pool?

-Pool owners of public and private swimming pools often use waivers to avoid liability for pool-related accidents.
+Pool owners of public and private swimming pools often use waivers to avoid liability for swimming pool accident cases.
 Courts may enforce clear, well-written waivers but often reject ones that are too broad or vague.
 Waivers must be clear, explicit, and concise and should include:

 - The type of harm being waived